top of page

 IMG_0323.JPG

-Gregory Scott Brown, MD, FAIHM, is a board-certified psychiatrist and director of the Center for Green Psychiatry.
-He is an adjunct faculty member at the University of Houston College of Medicine where he also serves as the psychiatry division director.
+Gregory Scott Brown, MD, FAIHM, FAPA, is a board-certified psychiatrist and supervising physician at the Center for Green Psychiatry.

 While in medical school, Dr. Brown participated in a rotation on the adolescent residential treatment unit at Harvard's McLean Hospital and during residency, he completed an adolescent mental health track allowing extended exposure to diagnosing and treating mental health concerns in young people.

-Prior to starting medical school, Dr. Brown worked as a research coordinator in addiction psychiatry at Baylor College of Medicine and is co-author on several peer-reviewed studies on stimulant addiction.
+Prior to starting medical school, Dr. Brown worked as a research coordinator in addiction psychiatry at Baylor College of Medicine where he co-authored several peer-reviewed studies on stimulant addiction.

-Dr. Brown is a member of the American Psychiatric Association (APA) and currently serves on the APA's Council on Communications.
-He is regularly seen in the media and his writing and commentary about mental health has been featured in the New York Times, Men's Health, and the Washington Post.
+Dr. Brown is a member of the American Psychiatric Association (APA) and currently serves as chair of the APA's Council on Communications.
+His writing and commentary about mental health has been featured in the New York Times, Men's Health, and the Washington Post among several other major media outlets.

 Dr. Brown is the author of the book The Self-Healing Mind: An Essential Five-Step Practice for Overcoming Anxiety and Depression, and Revitalizing Your Life.